 - Includes some essential vaccines.
 The majority of essential vaccines is included in the health services sub‑function.

-Expenses in the Aboriginal and Torres Strait Islander health sub‑function are expected to fall to 2012‑13 as expenditure under the Northern Territory Emergency response declines, with further funding to be considered at a future date.
-The increase in 2013‑14 reflects underlying growth in funding for Indigenous‑specific health services.
-Aboriginal and Torres Strait Islander people access mainstream health services as well as Indigenous‑specific health services.
+Expenses in the Aboriginal and Torres Strait Islander health sub‑function are expected to remain steady over the forward estimates.
+Aboriginal and Torres Strait Islander people are able, and encouraged, to access mainstream services as well as Indigenous‑specific services.
 As a result, substantial investment in Indigenous health is also being made through other health sub‑functions — in particular, medical services and benefits.

 The social security and welfare function includes: pensions and services to the aged; assistance to the unemployed, people with disabilities and families with children; and income support and compensation for veterans and their dependants.
 It also includes advancement programs for Aboriginal and Torres Strait Islander people.